 New customer acquisition

-In an increasingly competitive marketplace, banks need to have highly optimised data-driven customer acquisition strategies that capture new customers, as well as track the ROI on your marketing.
+In an increasingly competitive marketplace, banks need to have highly optimized data-driven customer acquisition strategies that capture new customers, as well as track the ROI on your marketing.
 This is fast-tracked using big data analytics.

 Operational decisions are high-volume and repetitive in nature.
-Analytics of data such as contact centre, CRM (customer relationship management) and ERP (enterprise resource planning), help optimise operational efficiencies and reduce costs.
+Analytics of data such as contact center, CRM (customer relationship management) and ERP (enterprise resource planning), help optimize operational efficiencies and reduce costs.
 Operational analytics solutions transform the big data into insights for improved decision-making in near real-time, lower costs, and enhanced service at granular levels.
 Banks can outperform the competition with in-depth analysis of the performance of key operational areas, such as sales and operations planning.
-Analytics also builds models related to demand forecasting, inventory management, network optimisation, and HR (human resource) operations across the banking infrastructure, including its branches and various departments.
+Analytics also builds models related to demand forecasting, inventory management, network optimization, and HR (human resource) operations across the banking infrastructure, including its branches and various departments.

-Big data analytics used together with other technologies like Machine Learning (ML) and Artificial Intelligence (AI) help differentiate, for instance, unusual customer activity based on the customer’s history,for fraud detection.
+Big data analytics used together with other technologies like Machine Learning (ML) and Artificial Intelligence (AI) help differentiate, for instance, unusual customer activity based on the customer’s history, for fraud detection.
 The analytics systems suggest immediate actions, such as blocking such irregular transactions or informing the customer, to stop fraud before it occurs.